Carlson Leadership & Public Service Center

 Named for one of Seattle’s foremost civic leaders, the Edward E. Carlson Student Leadership Award recognizes individual students who have demonstrated a strong commitment to public service, provided outstanding leadership in the community, and who are committed to continued creative civic participation.
 The Carlson Student Leadership Award recipient will receive $2500 and be honored at the annual Spring Celebration of Service & Leadership on May 20, 2015.

-To be eligible for the Edward E. Carlson Student Leadership Award, candidates must be enrolled as a junior or senior at the University of Washington during the current academic year and working toward their first baccalaureate degree.
-The Award is open to students from all three University of Washington campuses.
+In order to be eligible for the Edward E. Carlson Student Leadership Award, candidates must be enrolled as a junior or senior at the University of Washington during the current academic year and should be working toward their first baccalaureate degree.
+The Award is open to students from all three University of Washington campuses. .

-The application deadline for the 2014 Edward E. Carlson Student Leadership Award is Tuesday, April 15th, 2014.
-Interviews with finalists will occur the week of April 21st, date to be determined.
+The application deadline for the 2015 Edward E. Carlson Student Leadership Award is Monday, April 13, 2015.
+Interviews with finalists will occur Thursday, April 23, 2015.

 How to apply

-Please email a complete application packet in PDF format to firstname.lastname@example.org by Tuesday, April 2nd.
-A completed application packet will include the following components:
+Please email a completed application packet to firstname.lastname@example.org by 11:59 pm on Monday, April 13th.
+A completed application packet will include the following: